dogweather/forkful/content/en/bash/strings/removing-quotes-from-a-string.md

 ---
 date: 2024-01-25 20:50:21.839687-07:00
-description: "Removing quotes from a string involves stripping away the quotation\
-  \ marks that enclose the string.
-Programmers often want to do this to sanitize input\u2026"
+description: 'How to: Bash has several ways to remove quotes from strings.
+Here are some quick examples.'
 lastmod: '2024-03-13T22:45:00.232347-06:00'
 model: gpt-4-1106-preview
-summary: Removing quotes from a string involves stripping away the quotation marks that enclose the string.
+summary: Bash has several ways to remove quotes from strings.
 title: Removing quotes from a string
 weight: 9
 ---